-tudent's Name:
+Student's Name:

-The above-named student indicated that you are the prescribing professional (e.g., physician, psychiatrist, social worker, mental health worker) who has suggested that having an emotional support nimal (ESA) in the residence hall will be helpful in alleviating one or more of the identified symptoms or effects of the student's disability.
-So that we may better evaluate the request for this accommodation, blease answer the following questions:
+The above-named student indicated that you are the prescribing professional (e.g., physician, osychiatrist, social worker, mental health worker) who has suggested that having an emotional support animal (ESA) in the residence hall will be helpful in alleviating one or more of the identified symptoms or effects of the student's disability.
+So that we may better evaluate the request for this accommodation, please answer the following questions:

 Emotional Support Animal Information:

-lame of ESA:
+Name of ESA:

-ype of Animal: Age of ESA:
+Type of Animal: Age of ESA:

-nformation about the Student's Disability:
+Information about the Student's Disability:

-Vhat is the nature of the student's mental health impairment? (i.e., what is this student's diagnosis and now is the student substantially limited?)
+What is the nature of the student's mental health impairment? (i.e., what is this student's diagnosis a how is the student substantially limited?) and

-Ooes the student require ongoing treatment?
+Does the student require ongoing treatment?

-low long have you been working with the student regarding this mental health diagnosis?
+How long have you been working with the student regarding this mental health diagnosis?

 Information about the Proposed ESA:

-Is this an animal that you specifically prescribe as part of treatment for the student, or is it a pet that you believe will have a beneficial effect for the student while in residence on campus?
-What symptoms will be reduced by having the ESA?
-Is there evidence that an ESA has helped this student in the past or currently?
-Importance of ESA to Student's well-being: In your opinion, how important is it for the student's well-being that the ESA be in residence on campus What consequences, in terms of disability symptomology, may result if the accommodation is no approved?
-Have you discussed the responsibilities associated with properly caring for an animal while engaged it typical college activities and residing in campus housing?
-Do you believe those responsibilities might exacerbate the student's symptoms in any way?

-Thank you for taking the time to complete this form.
-If we need additional information we may contact you at a later date.
-We recognize that having an ESA in the residence hall can be a real benefit for someone with a significant mental health disorder, but the practical limitations of our housing arrangements make it necessary to carefully consider the impact of the request for an ESA on both the student and the campus community.
+Is this an animal that you specifically prescribe as part of treatment for the studen you believe will have a beneficial effect for the student while in residence on cam What symptoms will be reduced by having the ESA? - Is there evidence that an ESA has helped this student in the past or currently?
+Importance of ESA to Student's well-being: In your opinion, how important is it for the student's well-being that the ESA be in What consequences, in terms of disability symptomology, may result if the approved?
+Have you discussed the responsibilities associated with properly caring for an antypical college activities and residing in campus housing?
+Do you believe those exacerbate the student's symptoms in any way?
+0 0 Thank you for taking the time to complete this form.
+If we need additional inform you at a later date.
+We recognize that having an ESA in the residence hall can be a re with a significant mental health disorder, but the practical limitations of our housing it necessary to carefully consider the impact of the request for an ESA on both the state. al benefit for someone ng arrangements make community.

-Proscribing Professional Information:
+Prescribing Professional Information: